 Renewing a California Driver's License

-After your CA driver's license expires, you must renew it at the CA DMV.
+After your CA driver's license expires or if your license is suspened, you must renew it at the CA DMV office.
 It's much easier then learning how to apply for a new CA driver's license in California for 18+

-In the coming information, you will find out how you can renew your driver's license in California either online, through the mail, over the phone, or in person.
+As long as you have your personal information with you, you can renew your driver's license in California on the motor vehicles DMV website online services, through the mail, over the phone, or in person.

 When It's Time to Renew Your California Driver's License